 Did you know how easy it is to make homemade elderberry syrup?

-I didn’t have a clue how to do such a thing, or even why, so in today’s guest post you’ll learn from my friend, Melissa!
-She is also on the local Weston A. Price chapter board with myself and a few others.
+I didn't have a clue how to do such a thing, or even why I'd want to, so in today's guest post you'll learn from my friend, Melissa, and below is her recipe for homemade elderberry syrup.
+Here's Melissa…

 A couple of years ago a college friend introduced me to homemade elderberry syrup.
 Prior to beginning my “Real Food” journey, I would have simply been content to get the yearly flu shot and/or popped the latest over-the-counter remedy in order to get rid of nasty colds or flu symptoms.
-But, since I was already a “Real Foodie”, I wanted to try to prevent and treat the flu naturally.
+But, since I was already a “Real Foodie”, I wanted to do better now to prevent and treat the flu naturally.
 (Also, don't miss this: natural flu/virus remedies + cheat sheet!)

 What's an elderberry?!